 The model proposed here is capable to classify images based on Convolutional Neural Networks and can eventually yield good results.

 Table of Contents:

 The dataset is available on Kaggle which was given by Claudio Fanconi.
-Basically ,the data is splitted into 2 types, test and train data.
-There were approximately 2637 images in training set and 660 in testing set.
+Basically, the data is splitted into 2 types, test and train data.
+There were approximately 2637 images in training set and 660 in the testing set.
 The images provided in the set were mostly quite clear and well formatted.

-Dummy Data: This data will be useful for model’s prediction, which consist of 5 images
+Dummy Data: This data will be useful for the model’s prediction, which consists of 5 images

 Model Training :